 Because reproductive performance is an important economic trait in the cow herd, the reproductive capabilities of breeding bulls assume great importance.
-The best assurance that a bull is likely to be fertile is a successful breeding soundness evaluation. (see Breeding Soundness Examination of the Male.)
+The best assurance that a bull is likely to be fertile is a successful breeding soundness evaluation (see Breeding Soundness Examination of the Male).
 A rule of thumb for bulls is that they can breed ~1 cow/mo of age in a breeding season of 65–80 days.
-For example, a 38-mo-old bull that passes his BSE should be able to breed 38 cows in 65–80 days.
-This rule is effective for bulls about 14–50 mo old, with 50 cows/bull being the maximum.
+For example, a 38-mo-old bull that passes his breeding soundness examination should be able to breed 38 cows in 65–80 days.
+This rule can be applied to bulls approximately 14–50 mo old, with 50 cows per bull being the maximum.

 Cull Cow Selection and Management

 Culling of cattle in a beef operation usually implies removing those that cannot meet or maintain performance and economic criteria for the herd.
 Other reasons may include physical or temperament problems in animals, as well as judicious culling during periods of environmental hardship or economic necessity.
-The judicious removal of nonperforming females is also important in maintaining or improving herd fertility.
-However, the assumption that cull cows are necessarily unproductive may not always be correct; recent surveys indicate that ~43% of cull cows in the USA are pregnant at the time of survey.
-In addition, “open” females are not necessarily infertile.
+The judicious removal of nonperforming females is also important to maintain or improve herd fertility.
+However, the assumption that cull cows are necessarily infertile may not always be correct; recent surveys indicate that ~43% of cull cows in the USA are pregnant at the time of culling.
+All “open” females are not necessarily infertile.
 Identification of appropriate candidates for culling is critical and should be an important component of pregnancy testing.

 Nutritional requirements vary throughout the year.
 The most critical periods for reproduction are immediately precalving, when fetal growth is maximal along with lactation preparation, and early postcalving, when maximal lactation is combined with the need for rebreeding.
 (Also see Cattle.)